vivaria/edisonrul.ing/docs/source/cards/grandmaster-of-the-six-samurai.md

-# GRANDMASTER OF THE SIX SAMURAI
+# Grandmaster Of The Six Samurai

 > Ⓤ You can only control 1 "Grandmaster of the Six Samurai" monster. Ⓢ While you control a face-up "Six Samurai" monster, you can Special Summon this card from your hand. ① When this card is destroyed by your opponent's card effect, add 1 "Six Samurai" monster from your Graveyard to your hand.